Frequently Asked Questions

 Can I buy small quantities of plugs or partial flats?

 YES!
 You can buy as little as a single plug.
 We do discount larger quantities of plugs, quarts, and gallons of the same species.
-We highly recommend picking up small orders at our office in Washington, DC or at the nursery in Friendship, Maryland in an effort to reduce delivery emissions.
+We highly recommend picking up small orders at our office in Washington, DC or at the nursery in Indian Head, Maryland in an effort to reduce delivery emissions.

 How do I pay my invoice or bill from Bona Terra?